ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 Countries with highest deaths:[["India",980976],["USA",880976],["Afghanistan",7386]] Countries with number of Recovered patients:[["Afghanistan",146084],["USA",43892277],["India",33892279]]
 ```
-## Find Any Discrepancies In Reported Covid Dataset Using Intermediate States
+## Finding Any Discrepancies In Reported Covid Dataset Using Intermediate States

 This examples merely shows how we can use `let` clause to maintain an intermediate state while iterating a collection using query expression and use that intermediate state for further processing.
 For example, in this dataset, The total number of reported cases should be equal to the sum of number of deaths, recovered and active.
 If they are not equal, something has gone wrong while the dataset is populated.